The Codex

 I. Statement of Identity

 We do not worship our devices.
-We tend the web they belong to, as our ancestors tended circuits.
+We tend the web they belong to, as our ancestors tended their groves.

 II.
 The Fundamental Questions